 My favorite way to explore Paris is by foot.
 My first solo trip to Paris was in 2010.
 I walked the city without a map, got lost, and enjoyed every minute.
 It is how I learned about Paris and all the hidden streets.
 The shoes you wear can make or break a trip.
 Blisters or uncomfortable shoes can slow you down.
-I also, prefer to look like a local instead of a tourist.
+I also prefer to look like a local instead of a tourist.
 These are the best shoes in Paris, all recommended and tested by me on a previous trip.

 For a budget-friendly option, I love the Madewell Low-Top Sneakers.
 They are the best white sneakers under $100; you can usually find them on sale.
 Sneakers are very trendy in Paris, and you will fit right in.
 I would leave the Nike running sneakers at home and use more modern sneakers for walking around Paris.
 Breaking in the Madewell shoes is a good idea before you leave town.
 They will mold to your feet well after a few wears.
 You will thank me later for this.
 Once you have them broken in, you will never want to take them off.
-They are great shoes and occasionally, you can find them on sale which makes it even better, and are under $100.
+I highly recommend wearing whichever shoes you bring to Paris for a night before you leave town to test your the comfort level.

 Other favorite sneakers include these Jack sneakers from Sézane.

 It isn’t uncommon for me to walk 10 miles a day in Paris.
 I always find a reason to cross the Seine.
 It is so calming and a great place to watch the sunrise and sunset.

 I have had my fair share of uncomfortable shoes on the streets of Paris, and I feel I have learned my painful lesson.
 I have also been caught in the rain more times than I care to admit and, in the end, ruined a few pairs of shoes.